AlessiaBrucato/AlessiaBrucato_Ph.D.Project_Scripts/README.md

 Instructions:
 ------------------------------------------------------------

-0 - Install the software Anaconda and NVIDIA CUDA Toolkit.
+0 - Install Anaconda and NVIDIA CUDA Toolkit.

 1 - Create anaconda environments as explained in file 01.